sid-1207/js-video-calling/README.md

         </div>
     </body>

-##Define Sinch Client
+##Define the Sinch client

-First, be sure to enclose all of your javascript in:
+First, be sure to enclose all of your JavaScript in:

     $("document").ready(function() {
         //all js code here!
     });

-Define the sinch client with your application key, and calling and video capabilities.
+Define the Sinch client with your application key and calling and video capabilities.

     sinchClient = new SinchClient({
         applicationKey: "YOUR_APP_KEY",